Canon 1D Mark IV vs 1100D

 It is notable that the 1D Mark IV has a microphone port, which is missing on the 1100D.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Canon 1100D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark IV: